-Lecturers: Prof N Barton, Prof J Lee-Thorp, Dr R Bobe
+Lecturers: Prof N Barton, Prof J Lee-Thorp, Dr R Bobe Quinteros, Dr T. Clack

-- 1. Hominoids and Miocene hominin origins

-- 2. Culture across species

-- 3. Pliocene hominin diversity

-- 4. Australopithecines and early Homo

-- 5. Hominin lifeways and site formation

-- 6. Interpreting Oldowan tool users

-- 7. Homo moves out of Africa: early dispersals towards Eastern Asia
+- 1. Culture and cognition across species (TC) - 2.
+Hominoids and Miocene hominin origins (RBQ) - 3.
+Pliocene hominin diversity (RBQ) - 4.
+Australopithecines and early Homo (JL-T) - 5.
+Hominin lifeways and site formation (JL-T) - 6.
+Interpreting Oldowan tool users (NB) - 7.
+Homo moves out of Africa: early dispersals towards Eastern Asia (NB)

-8. Origin and dispersal of Anatomically Modern Humans
+8. Origin and dispersal of Anatomically Modern Humans (NB)

-Lecturers: Prof N. Barton, Dr R. Schulting & Prof A Bogaard
+Lecturers: Prof N. Barton, Dr T. Clack, Dr R. Schulting & Prof A Bogaard

 - 9. Populating Europe: early Homo in middle and northern latitudes (NB) - 10.
 The emergence of Neanderthals and adaptations (NB) - 11.
-Homo and concepts of behavioural modernity (NB) - 12.
-The demise of the Neanderthals (NB) - 13.
+Homo and concepts of behavioural modernity (TC) - 12.
+The demise of the Neanderthals (TC) - 13.
 Cultural transitions and climatic change during the Upper Palaeolithic (NB) - 14.
-Art and ideology in modern humans (NB) - 15.
+Art and ideology in modern humans (TC) - 15.
 Human adaptations into the Holocene of Europe (RS) - 16.
 Evolution and the Holocene (AB)

 - What can animal culture tell us about the human past? - Archaeology is not the only tool for understanding human evolution.
-Discuss. - Who were the earliest hominins? - What are the dietary niches of early hominins? - · Were Oldowan hominins like chimpanzees? - When did hominins first colonise Asia? - When did hominins first colonise Europe? - Did early hominins hunt? - What can stone tools tell us about past hominin societies? - How do we best explain Upper Palaeolithic art? - How did humans cope with the changing environments of northern Europe at the end of the Last Ice Age? - What is the place of Neanderthals in human evolution? - Regional continuity or replacement -which model best explains modern human origins? - How do we explain the origins of language? - What is the most convincing evidence for the movement of modern humans along the Indian Ocean rim?
+Discuss. - Who were the earliest hominins? - What are the dietary niches of early hominins? - Were Oldowan hominins like chimpanzees? - When did hominins first colonise Asia? - When did hominins first colonise Europe? - Did early hominins hunt? - What can stone tools tell us about past hominin societies? - How do we best explain Upper Palaeolithic art? - How did humans cope with the changing environments of northern Europe at the end of the Last Ice Age? - What is the place of Neanderthals in human evolution? - Regional continuity or replacement -which model best explains modern human origins? - How do we explain the origins of language? - What is the most convincing evidence for the movement of modern humans along the Indian Ocean rim?